-This ultra tender slow cooker flank steak recipe could not be easier to make, and yields the most delicious, tender flank steak for tacos, sandwiches and more!
-A super simple dump-and-go slow cooker recipe + no chopping or pre-browning required!
+This ultra tender slow cooker flank steak recipe could not be easier to make, and yields the most delicious, tender, fall-apart flank steak for tacos, sandwiches and more!
+A simple dump-and-go slow cooker recipe with no chopping or pre-browning required!

 Overhead shot of slow cooker flank steak topped with fresh herbs inside of a black crockpot.